josehu07/CS537-SP2021-DIS/w6/README.md

 1. Allow different processes to have different **timeslice** values - their share of ticks in an RR scheduling cycle
 2. Give **compensation** ticks to a process if it went to sleep previously

-Our RR scheduler should operate over some <u>circular queue-like structure</u> (that you need to create), <u>NOT over the ptable</u>.
+Our RR scheduler should operate over some <ins>circular queue-like structure</ins> (that you need to create), <ins>NOT over the ptable</ins>.
 When a new process gets created, it gets added to the *tail* of the queue.
 Our scheduler loops over that queue.

 With the timeslice feature, different processes can have different timeslice values.
 Say we have exactly three RUNNABLE process in the ptable, named A, B, and C, created in that order.
 They have the following timeslice values:
 - A: 4